-At the beginning of October, we gathered our 11 Nordic HealthTech startups in Copenhagen for our 2nd event- Design Thinking Workshop facilitated by Copenhagen Institute of Interaction Design (CIID).
+We gathered our 11 Nordic HealthTech startups in Copenhagen for our 2nd event- Design Thinking Workshop facilitated by the Copenhagen Institute of Interaction Design (CIID), in October 2018.
 The workshop was hosted at Copenhagen Bio Science Park (COBIS) for 2 days, then joined the University Startup World Cup with the 65+ teams from the world, and networked with USWC HealthTech teams at the Danish pharma giant, Novo Nordisk Fonden.

 - Nordic HealthTech Talents is a 1-year development program tailor-made for Nordic HealthTech startups.
 This program is exclusively sponsored by Novo Nordisk Fonden. (read more here)